Choudhry18/RealEstate_dashboard/DOC.md

   - COMPARISON: Questions comparing this property to others in the market/area
   - INVESTMENT: Questions about investment potential, ROI, or value
   - MARKET: Questions about market trends, predictions, or conditions
+  - IRRELEVANT: Questions not related to real estate, this specific property, inappropriate content, or completely off-topic requests

   Return ONLY ONE word from the above options.
 `);